-The main research focus of the group is exploration of the investigation of the impact of inflammation on cardiovascular function and the mechanisms involved in this phenomenon.
-The group has 4 key areas of interest:
+The main research focus of my group is the exploration of the impact of inflammation on cardiovascular function and the mechanisms involved in this phenomenon with a view to identifying novel targets and therapeutics.
+The group has four key areas of interest:

 Within the blood vessel nitrite conversion to NO increases progressively with decreasing pH and oxygen tension.
 Our evidence suggests that both eNOS and xanthine oxidoreductase (XOR) are two key enzymes that act as nitrate reductases and are localised to both the endothelium and the red blood cell.